sharontherese/latin-mass-wedding/content/post/betrothal-masterpost/index.md

 ---
-title: A masterpost of resources on the traditional Catholic rite of betrothal
+title: A Masterpost of Resources on the Traditional Catholic Rite of Betrothal
 date: 2021-10-13
 view: "2"
 header: